 - Physical appearance.
 The chemicals in tobacco smoke can change the structure of your skin, causing premature aging and wrinkles.
 Smoking also yellows your teeth, fingers and fingernails.

 - Risks to your family.
-Spouses and partners of smokers have a higher risk of lung cancer and heart disease, compared with people who don't live with a smoker.
-If you smoke, your children will be more prone to sudden infant death syndrome, asthma, ear infections and colds.
+Nonsmoking spouses and partners of smokers have a higher risk of lung cancer and heart disease compared with people who don't live with a smoker.
+If you smoke, your children will be more prone to SIDS, worsening asthma, ear infections and colds.

 - Cigarette smoking.
 American Cancer Society. http://www.cancer.org/cancer/cancercauses/tobaccocancer/cigarettesmoking/cigarette-smoking-toc.
 Accessed April 15, 2013.

 - Guide to quitting smoking.
 American Cancer Society. http://www.cancer.org/healthy/stayawayfromtobacco/guidetoquittingsmoking/index.
 Accessed April 15, 2013.

 - Questions about smoking, tobacco and health.
 American Cancer Society. http://www.cancer.org/cancer/cancercauses/tobaccocancer/questionsaboutsmokingtobaccoandhealth/questions-about-smoking-tobacco-and-health-intro-and-background.
 Accessed April 15, 2013.

 - DrugFacts: Cigarettes and other tobacco products.
 National Institute on Drug Abuse. http://www.drugabuse.gov/publications/drugfacts/cigarettes-other-tobacco-products.
 Accessed April 15, 2013.

 - Horn K, et al. Effects of physical activity on teen smoking cessation.
 Pediatrics.
 2011:128:e801.

 - Schroeder SA.
 New evidence that cigarette smoking remains most important health hazard.
 The New England Journal of Medicine.
 2013;368:389.